5 Solutions on How to Backup iPhone Photos

 2.1 Basic introduction of this option

-2.2 Steps to backup iPhone Photos with iCloud
+2.2 Steps to backup iPhone Photos to iCloud

 Step 1: Connect your iPhone to the internet

-In order to access iCloud and backup your iPhone photos, you must be connected to the internet either via 4G (cellular connection) or via Wi-Fi.
+In order to access iCloud and back up your iPhone photos, you must be connected to the internet either via 4G/5G (cellular connection) or via Wi-Fi.

-Step 2: Go to the iCloud app in your iPhone
+Step 2: Go to the iCloud app on your iPhone

 On your iPhone, tap "settings".
 Scroll down until you find the iCloud application as shown below.